-When this option is selected, your mail server's banner will no longer be sent during a POP3 connection.
-This banner contains information that may be exploited by hackers (server type, software version, etc).
+Filter the welcome When this option is selected, your mail server's banner will no longer be sent during a banner sent by the POP3 connection.
+This banner contains information that may be exploited by hackers server (server type, software version, etc).

-Keep original source IP When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
+Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
 If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
 Otherwise, the firewall's address will be used.